Salinas lettuce strike of 1936: The Strike

 Then, a group of about fifty deputized citizens wearing pale blue armbands came running up East Gabilan Street toward Main Street in military-style formation, armed with clubs, axe handles, and shotguns.
-At the head of the group, and carrying club in his right hand and a pistol holstered on his left hip was Henry Strobel.
+At the head of the group, and carrying a club in his right hand and a pistol holstered on his left hip, was Henry Strobel.
 Strobel's platoon held its formation as it reached Main Street near where the lettuce had been dumped from the trucks.
 The strikers in the street and along the sidewalks on Main Street leered at them as Strobel's group closed in.
-Then, a deputy fired his gun in the air to disperse the strikers, but instead of retreating, the strikers began moving toward the approaching platoon until the two groups broke ranks and charged into each other, Strobel's group swinging their clubs and axe handles freely as the strikers shielded their heads and waded into them kicking and flailing with punches.
+Then, a deputy fired his gun in the air to disperse the strikers.
+Still, instead of retreating, the strikers began moving toward the approaching platoon until the two groups broke ranks and charged into each other, Strobel's group swinging their clubs and axe handles freely as the strikers shielded their heads and waded into them, kicking and flailing with punches.
 The melee quickly broke into a full lather hand-to-hand battle between the two groups.
 Clubs, rocks, and fists flew freely.
 Combatants on both sides were knocked to the ground.
 Most were able to get back up and resume the battle.
 Some had to make their way or be helped off the street to safety.

 Law enforcement responded with another series of gas attacks.
 Gas bombing resumed all along Gabilan from the barricade to Main Street.
-Groups of as few as two or three were attacked without provocation from them.
+Groups of as few as two or three were attacked without provocation.
 At one point, strikers were chased on side streets along Gabilan from both directions.
-One attack occurred on Pajaro Street where Union offices were situated.
+One attack occurred on Pajaro Street, where Union offices were situated.
 When strikers sought refuge in the Labor Temple, gas bombs were hurled inside.
 The gassing continued throughout the day.

-After the attacks on the 16th, the Union ordered its members off the picket line.
-In ordering pickets off the streets, Union secretary Alfred Doss warned that the streets of Salinas were about to become "an all-out murder trap."
+After the attacks on the 16th, the union ordered its members off the picket line.
+In ordering pickets off the streets, union secretary Alfred Doss warned that the streets of Salinas were about to become "an all-out murder trap."

-September 17, 1936 - Monterey County Sheriff and Mayor Edmund Leach issued proclamations calling for all able-bodied citizens between the ages of 18 and 45 to report for duty as citizen deputies.
+September 17, 1936 – Monterey County Sheriff and Mayor Edmund Leach issued proclamations calling for all non-disabled citizens between the ages of 18 and 45 to report for duty as citizen deputies.
 When they reported, they were issued clubs and the distinctive blue armbands of the citizen militia that had already been assembled.

-November 3, 1936 - After sixty-one days, the strike finally drew to an end without resolution.
-However, the Union took up the fight in a different venue when it filed charges against the GSVA and certain shippers with the National Labor Relations Board.
+November 3, 1936 – After sixty-one days, the strike finally drew to an end without resolution.
+However, the union took up the fight in a different venue when it filed charges against the GSVA and certain shippers with the National Labor Relations Board.